anburger/DUDeepLearningExam/README.md

  - have the pre-trained model classify some random images
  - Test the content of the flower-102 dataset
  - Training of the model on the flowers-102 dataset is performed using the script `GoogleColabNotebook/ResNeXt_TrainOnFlower-102_Data_ABurger.ipynb` on the google colab environment (not in this notebook)
- - The trained models and logs have been saved in `resnext.pytorch/snapshot` and `resnext.pytorch/logs/`.
+ - The logs of the trained models have been saved in `resnext.pytorch/logs/`.
 This notebook runs plotting scripts taking the files in `resnext.pytorch/logs/` as input.

  The jupyter notebook `GoogleColabNotebook/ResNeXt_TrainOnFlower-102_Data_ABurger.ipynb` trains and tests the ResNeXt model using the [flowers-102](https://pytorch.org/vision/main/generated/torchvision.datasets.Flowers102.html) dataset.